Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: LinUCB with Perturbed Contexts

-In this section, we prove Theorem~\ref{thm:main-worst-case}(a), a Bayesian regret bound for the LinUCB algorithm under perturbed context generation.
-We focus on a version of LinUCB from \citet{abbasi2011improved}, as defined in \eqref{eq:Abbasi-f} on page~\pageref{eq:Abbasi-f}.
+We prove Theorem~\ref{thm:main-worst-case}(a), a Bayesian regret bound for the LinUCB algorithm under perturbed context generation.
+For this section, we focus on action-independent perturbation with perturbation size $\rho$, and posit a multivariate Gaussian prior $\prior = \mc N(\pmt, \pvt)$, with mean vector $\pmt \in \R^d$ and invertible covariate matrix $\pvt \in \R^{d\times d}$.